Sebs69/Asus-ROG-Aml-Deep-Dive/README.md

 }
 ```

-This is the bug.
-The firmware, despite proving it knows how to check the MUX state, forgets to do so here.
-It blindly sends a power-management notification to the NVIDIA driver, instructing it to change power states.
-In MUX mode, this command is nonsensical it's asking the driver to power down the only GPU that is keeping the screen on.
-This triggers the futile power-cycling, the massive latency spikes, and the system instability.
-I used an LLM for wording.
-The research, traces, and AML decomp are mine.
-Every claim is verified and reproducible—ETW/ETL logs and commands are in the repo.
-If you think something’s wrong, cite the exact timestamp/method/line.
-"AI wrote it" is not an argument.

 ### Another Path to the Same Problem: The Platform Power Management DSM

 This is not a single typo.
 A second, parallel power management system in the firmware exhibits the exact same flaw.
 The Platform Extension Plug-in Device (`PEPD`) is used by Windows to manage system-wide power states, such as turning off displays during modern standby.